TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Workspaces/AfterRecordPublishedEvent.rst

 ..  versionadded:: 12.2

-The PSR-14 event :php:`\TYPO3\CMS\Workspaces\Event\AfterRecordPublishedEvent`
+The PSR-14 event :php:`\TYPO3\CMS\Workspaces\Event\AfterRecordPublishedEvent` is
-allows to react on record publishing in workspaces.
-The event is fired after a record has been published in a workspace.
+fired after a record has been published in a workspace.

 Example
 =======